tendermint/atom_one/README.md

 ## Rule 19.
 Compute/storage/memory limitations

-For the sake of decentralization, accessibility, accountability, and security, the hub and each ICS zone will be restricted such that each can run on a commodity machine.
+For the sake of decentralization, accessibility, accountability, and security, the Cosmos Hub and each ICS zone shall be restricted such that each can run on a commodity computer.

 ## Rule 20.
 Amendment of the Constitution